har-in-air/STM32_CODE_EXAMPLES/freertos/freertos_f411_hello_world_sysview/README.md

 * To avoid `configAssert` error in `SEGGER_SYSVIEW_Start()` caused by un-initialized variable `ulMaxPRIGROUP`, call  `vInitPrioGroupValue()` at the end of `HAL_MspInit()` in `stm32f4xx_hal_msp.c`.
 Add `#include "FreeRTOS.h"` at the top of the file.
 * Build and run in debug mode.
+The debugger will stop at the breakpoint at beginning of main().
-* For one-shot recording, when you see the breakpoint in main, click on run, and then pause after a couple of seconds, to allow the RTT trace buffer to fill.
+* For one-shot recording, click on Run and then Pause after a couple of seconds, to allow the RTT trace buffer to fill.
 * Select STM32CubeIDE toolbar->Window->Perspective->Debug if not already in debug perspective
 * Select STM32CubeIDE toolbar->Window->Show View->Expressions